 This is one of those feel good soups that you can add to your collection.
 It can be made vegetarian by substituting the chicken stock for vegetable stock.
 It’s thick and loaded with flavor from all the seasonings.
-The first time I made it my family raved about it.
-I have to be honest, I was a little hesitant because it’s all vegetables and they usually like something with meat in it.
+This is one soup that will be devoured - even by those who don't like vegetables!

 After the soup simmers for awhile, it’s finished off with a few handfuls of chopped baby spinach and parsley.
 You’re getting plenty of good stuff here.
 You can use frozen chopped spinach if you like.
 Just add half of a bag and stir it in the soup to warm it up.